Davphla/gno-academy/workshop.md

 ### Register Username
 - Visit: [gno.land/r/gnoland/users](https://test7.testnets.gno.land/r/gnoland/users)
-- Choose a unique username (lowercase, no special characters)
+- Choose a unique username that starts with 3 lowercase letters, ends with 3 digits, allows only the "_" special character, and is no more than 20 characters long
 - Register using your wallet

 ### 📺 Watch: